thephpleague/period/docs/4.0/duration.md

 - a `League\Period\Period` object;
 - a `DateInterval` object;
-- an integer interpreted as the interval expressed in seconds.
+- a float interpreted as the interval expressed in seconds.
 - a string representing a chronometer format `+/-HH:MM::SS.FFFFFF`
 - a string following the ISO8601 interval specification parsable by `DateInterval::__construct` *since 4.11.0*
 - a string parsable by the `DateInterval::createFromDateString` method.